stevencampbell368/BuildingaSIEM/README.md

 <p>1.
 The Elastic SIEM interface was opened, and the search bar at the top of the screen was used.</p>

 <p>2.
-The search query `event.action: "nmap_scan"` was entered to filter logs related to Nmap scans.
-This query searches for events where the action matches "nmap_scan."</p>
+The search query `process.args: "nmap"` was entered to filter logs related to Nmap scans.
+This query searches for events where the action matches "nmap"</p>

 <p>3.
 The "Search" button was clicked to execute the search query.
 The results of the search query were displayed in a table format below the search bar.</p>